 Specimen Requirements:OrageneTM Saliva Collection kit (available through EGL) used according to manufacturer instructions.

 Specimen Collection and Shipping: Store sample at room temperature.
 Ship sample within 5 days of collection at room temperature with overnight delivery.

 Please submit copies of family pedigree information along with the sample.
 Contact the laboratory if further information is needed.
 Sequence analysis is required before deletion/duplication analysis by targeted CGH array.
-If sequencing is performed outside of Emory Genetics Laboratory, please submit a copy of the sequencing report with the test requisition.
+If sequencing is performed outside of EGL Genetics, please submit a copy of the sequencing report with the test requisition.

 - RECQL4 sequencing analysis is required before deletion/duplication analysis.

 Due to technical issues, sequence analysis for RECQL4 is temporarily not being offered at EGL.
 Deletion/duplication analysis is still available.
 Please check back at a later date for RECQL4 sequence analysis availability, or call the lab for more information.

 - Prenatal testing is available to couples who are confirmed carriers of mutations.
 Please contact the laboratory genetic counselor to discuss appropriate testing prior to collecting a prenatal specimen.